 The following clothing allows me to be comfortable at all actively levels when the temperature is 25F or warmer, and colder if I am engaged in high aerobic activities like running or cross country skiing.

 Zpacks Vertice Rain Pants (2018) are simple, light, breathable, waterproof rain pants.
 Used when in cool rain commuting by bike, hiking, or backpacking.
 I have been known to wear them while doing the laundry.
-After a few years of light use I am getting some minor leaking in the seat, and the bottom cuffs are worn.
-When they are completely worn out will likely replace with something more durable fabric like GoreTex Pro.
+After a few years of light use I am getting some minor leaking in the seat, and the bottom cuffs are fraying / delaminating.
+When they wear worn out will go with rain pants made from a more durable material like Gore Tex Pro.

 Macpac Nitro Pullover (2021) Made from Polartec Alpha Direct (90gsm).
 Highly breathable and dries super fast.
 Very light insulate without a shell, surprisingly warm under a shell.
 Great when active in cold conditions.
 I can feel air flow at walking speed in still air.
 Worn whenever my shirt isn’t warm enough.
 I am comfortable sitting in 68F wearing the Nitro and a tee-shirt, but when I pull up the hood and layer on a shell I am comfortable down to 40F doing light work (walking <2mph).
 There are lots of good options for an insulation layer.

 PolarBuff (2003) Generally I use the hoods on my garments, but sometimes I want extra insulation for my neck or head.
+Don’t use it that often, but small and light enough it doesn’t make sense to retire it.

 Household Items